Cloud-SPAN logo. Cloud-SPAN logo.

 [DEFAULT: output is stratified]

-• --output tells it where to output the files
+--output analysis/humann/ tells HUMAnN where to write all output files generated during the run.

-• --threads 8 tells it to use all 8 CPU cores of our instance
+--threads 8 tells HUMAnN to use all 8 CPU cores available on our instance.

 And so, the command we are going to run Humann with looks like this: